souryacs/LitRevw/SNP_QTL_GWAS.md

 [ASEP - Fan et al. PLOS Genetics 2020](https://pubmed.ncbi.nlm.nih.gov/32392242/) uses mixture model to estimate ASE across individuals, and also computes differential ASE between conditions among groups of individuals.

+[ieQTL and isQTL - Kim-Hellmuth et al. Science 2020](https://pubmed.ncbi.nlm.nih.gov/32913075/) As a part of GTEx v8, they devised cell type specific enriched eQTLs and sQTLs, and showed that they correspond to better tissue specificity and colocalization with GWAS.
+These cell-specific enriched eQTLs are obtained by linear regression between genotypes and cell-specific gene expression values.

 ## Genotyping